 Nevertheless, hamza units and clusters are rich in spirituality, feelings and other human qualities and concepts.
-Such units include ' $\S = \S$ ', 'r = r', 'd = d' and 'l (il) = l'.
+Such units include ' $\dot{s} = \dot{s}$ ', ' $\dot{r} = \dot{r}$ ', ' $\dot{d} = \dot{d}$ ' and 'l (il) = l'.
 A thorough analysis of the roots and extensions of the last unit reveal how the concept of God was formed, surprisingly perhaps, in prehistoric times.
 This, along with several similar units, will form the core of the Origin of Religion, the third and last part of the Book of Origins.

-The unit 'h=h' has a wide range of meaning revolving around water and water holes.
-It is of particular interest due to three extensions: hayya "snake", hayat "life" and hawwa "Eve".
-The meanings of these three extensions would be considered to be within the unit's range of meaning, since water is essential for life.
-Due to their brisk movement, snakes appear to have been viewed as a symbol of life, while hawwa "Eve", like water, is life giving.
-Another prominent unit is 'r=r' which has an extensive meaning range justified by the subjects it treats, including sex, sexual desire, the relationship between man and woman, child-caring, inheritance, fireholes (for cooking), motherly love and tending to children.
-As roots can be all-inclusive by association, the meaning range of 'r includes vagina, penis, and bottom.
-Bottoms are at the back of the human body, so extensions of this unit include wara' "behind, back", and 'rh "history", relating to events that took place in the past or "behind" current times.
-The unit with the most extensions is '\$=\$', the meaning is easier to group: 'vūr.
+is easier to group: 'vūr.
 The claim that mar is Sumerian for "son" should be reviewed.
 Originally, Sumerian was an east African language spoken by the Sum, a creative and distinguished race, and one of five races who appear to have settled in Arabia or were known to the other races at the time.
 Toponymical evidence of the Sum exists in Somalia, a nucleitic compound: Sum, mal "fill, many, nation, creed [milla]"; Axum which appears to be another nucleitic compound 'k "hill", "Sum"; Sumharam, an ancient port in today's Sultanate of Oman where the Sum appear to have lived before all or some of them migrated to Southern Iraq and Najd.
 Two main tribes settled in Najd, Jadees (a prefixed extension of Jadd, a Yemeni tribe), and Tassam, a prefixed extension of Sum.
 Several words in Modern Arabic appear to relate to the Sum noting their creativity and love of merriment: mismar "nail", sumr "dark skin", Samar "merriment, especially at night" and samroot "tall".
 Two words stand unique and both are prefixed extensions, 'sm "name" and rsm "drawing or imprint".
 Many of the words claimed to be Sumerian have linguistic nuclei.
 Possible examples include, Alla Xul "evil God" → "Allah (il)ġūl (ġl) [monster]"; kasadu "arrive" → qaṣd (ṣd); sikaru "beer", Ar. sakar "intoxicated" (kr [originally gr] → takrir "repeat, distil"; nasaku "bite" (should be našk, from šk "thorn, to pierce"; salmu "black" → Akkadian šillu (šl), šulūlu "shade, shadow".
 Like many other biblical names, Ishmael appears to be a nucleitic compound, sum, 1 "senior, high".
 In this sense, šm (Shem) is a corruption.

-8 Akkadian: 'r: arītu: a pregnant woman; arû: to be pregnant, to conceive; arûtu: conception / being pregnant; erītu: a pregnant woman (or female animal); ir emum: loved one, beloved, dear, darling; narāmu: 1) love, beloved (of a deity); 2) (personal name); 3) (deity) who loves; 4) love of / for: 5) (adverb). r: ra īmu: loved, beloved, loved one; rā imu: in love; noun: a lover, a well-wisher; ra intu: beloved, loved one, darling, dear (to the heart), sweetheart, honey (darling); rā imu: loving, in love, fond, amorous; a lover, an enthusiast (?), a well-wisher.
+8 Akkadian: 'r: arītu: a pregnant woman; arû: to be pregnant, to conceive; arûtu: conception / being pregnant; erītu: a pregnant woman (or female animal); ir 'emum: loved one, beloved, dear, darling; narāmu: 1) love, beloved (of a deity); 2) (personal name); 3) (deity) who loves; 4) love of / for: 5) (adverb). r: ra īmu: loved, beloved, loved one; rā imu: in love; noun: a lover, a well-wisher; ra intu: beloved, loved one, darling, dear (to the heart), sweetheart, honey (darling); rā imu: loving, in love, fond, amorous; a lover, an enthusiast (?), a well-wisher.
 [Comment: It appears that extendrange of which centres on trees and the use of wood to build huts.
 The unit has certain characteristics similar to those found in bilateral roots, but it could alternatively be a monosyllabic morpheme - i.e. of Yemeni origin.